-11.2.
-Packet format for Port mode
+12.2.
+Packet format for many-to-one mapping mode

-The packet format for port mode and mapping of frame relay frame is shown in Figure 10/X.84.
+The packet format for many-to-one mode and mapping of frame relay frame is shown in Figure 10/X.84.

 Note: The the payload field includes X.36/X.76 frame relay information field and the address field (including the DLCI and control fields).